micha7a/femto-lippmann/README.md

     - adding index of refraction in arbitrary place
     - add saturation lines to plots
     - double pulse example
  - make some parts of material non modifiable (or make the composite material more sophisticated)
+ - add a (white) wave
  - make wave theory 3D
+ - plot colors

 ## License